William Contreras Player Props: Brewers vs. Orioles

 William Contreras At The Plate

-- Contreras has an RBI in 12 of 47 games this season, with multiple RBI in six of them.
-He has also driven in three or more of his team's runs in one contest.
+- Contreras has had an RBI in 12 games this year (25.0%), including six multi-RBI outings (12.5%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.